MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/custom-permissions-details.md

 search.appverid: met150
 ---

-# Permissions in Microsoft 365 Defender role-based access control (RBAC)
+# Permissions in Microsoft 365 Defender unified role-based access control (RBAC)

-In Microsoft 365 Defender role-based access control (RBAC) you can select permissions from each permission group to customize a role.
+In Microsoft 365 Defender unified role-based access control (RBAC) you can select permissions from each permission group to customize a role.

 [!INCLUDE [Microsoft 365 Defender rebranding](../../includes/microsoft-defender.md)]